jameshughes89/cs102/src/site/topics/iterators/iterators.rst

 .. note::

     The enhanced for loop is just syntactic sugar for what was already shown above.
-For example, the enhanced for loop example
+The enhanced for loop example

         .. code-block:: Java
             :linenos: